Play music as you read.....

 All this fails to take into account the historical reasons for the Act and the benefits it has ensured for this country.
 It is nonsense to speak about “anti-Catholicism”.
 How many Roman Catholics are disadvantaged by it?
 So long as the Sovereign is also the Supreme Governor of the Church of England it would be as ridiculous to believe that a Roman Catholic could be Monarch as that a Protestant could be ruler of the Vatican City and Bishop of Rome.

-Thanks to Bro.
+Thanks to the late Bro.
 Allan Robertson who provided the above information